Brand Names: Chemet

-Succimer is a chelating (binding) agent.
-Succimer binds to lead in the blood and allows it to be passed out in the urine.
+Succimer is a chelating (KEE-late-ing) agent that binds to lead in the blood and allows it to be passed out in the urine.

-Succimer may also be used for purposes other than those listed here.
+Succimer may also be used for purposes not listed in this medication guide.

 What are the possible side effects of succimer (Chemet)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: